thejimmyg/express-render-error/README.md

 Set up an express server with error handlers, signal handlers and common environment variable support.

+**To understand how this fits into the bigger picture of structuring Express apps in this style, please read the [FAQ](https://github.com/thejimmyg/express-render-error/blob/master/FAQ.md) first.**

 ## Configuration

 The components in this pacakge make use of the `app.locals.debug` and `app.locals.option` namespaces.